How to run a SQL query in Excel VBA

 After you’ve added all the fields you want, click on the Query Now button, shown here.
 The data will be returned in the data grid, as shown in top few rows of this figure.

-See also How to Create Input Box in Excel
+See also Regular Expression in Excel Vba

 microsoft query tables